environmental-bioinformatics-master/2021_HW4A_Gene-Expression/README.md

 ```
 ```

 Next, we want to merge the read counts from all of these individual files into a single table.
-To do this, we will need all of the `quant.sf` files to be A) renamed with specific sample names, and B) collected in the same folder.
+To do this, we will need all of the `quant.sf` files to be A) renamed with specific sample names (e.g., SRR11048280), and B) collected in the same folder.
 Write a bash script to do this, and paste the script below:

 ```
 ```